 If French guidelines and regulations assure healthy and diversified canteen menus, many other factors are contributing for a good diet (noise, social interaction between the children, with adults…).
 Acting on these factors, the Danone Institute France is developping a training kit for school canteen workers.

-Before a national launch planned in 2016, the training kit tested in partnership with 4 French cities which will contribute to build the training kit.
+Before a national launch, the training kit has been tested in partnership with 4 French cities which have contribute to build the training kit.

 The Danone Institute Japan Foundation operates a special website to distribute information to general public.
 This site, updated every month, proposes interviews, recipes, informations about sport nutrition or nutrition education.